cacheflowe/ctd-creative-coding/classes/class-03.md

       * How many years do you have left to live?
 Use variables to calculate
       * [Doomsday Clock](https://thebulletin.org/doomsday-clock/current-time/)
       * How long before Covid is over, with variables added to the equation
-    * Show multiple time zones?
+    * Show multiple time zones, or use an invented time scale
-    * Does time of day influence the color or drawing style?
+    * Does IRL time of day influence the color or drawing style?
     * Add sound
+    * Apply time to your favorite activity
     * Reveal the rhythm of time with shapes
     * Use Javascript for more [Date functions](https://flaviocopes.com/javascript-dates/)
     * Turn the time into another "poster" and change the content depending on the time of day